oatlog/oatlog/doc/extended_abstract/main.typ

   ],
 ) <rule-simplify-example>

-At the HIR, level (see @oatlog_architecture) we model a rewrite rule as a set of premise atoms, and actions (insertions and unifications).
+At the HIR level, (see @oatlog_architecture) we model a rewrite rule as a set of premise atoms, and actions (insertions and unifications).
 Functional dependency rules can be applied to this IR to merge variables, and duplicated premise atoms and insertions can be removed to simplify it, as shown in @rule-simplify-example.
 We additionally attempt to remove unifications by merging variables